 How is it used in our products?

-We use hyaluronic acid mostly in our moisturising and anti-aging skin care products in its fragmented or traditional form, for its moisturising properties and its ability to capture and retain water.
+We use hyaluronic acid mostly in our moisturising and anti-aging skin care products in its fragmented or traditional form, for its moisturising properties.

 In make-up products such as foundations, we use it to enhance their moisturising performance.